 Aaah.
 Squares and my favourite invertebrate: A ladybug.
 I know, this week has just begun, but I am sure it will be great!
-My boyfriend and me are so happy and I hope that will stay forever - or at least for a long, long time.
 This ladybug could be considered as a little reflection of myself (I cannot be seen in the picture, though! ).
 I am a bit shy in the beginning, hiding behind a stone.
 But when I trust someone, I show my complete character.
 I hope you like it.

 What a beautiful shot!
 I absolutely adore the little backstory included, it certainly adds more to it than originally.
 I certainly feel the shyness of the invertebrate, it's 'hiding' behind the stone a perfect reflection of both you and many others.

 The vision here is most definitely clear.
 A shy ladybug hiding from the viewer, only peeking to see if they are still there.
 With the perfect depth of field to enhance the feeling of this lone ladybird hidden behind it's only protection, all focus on it, certainly creates the illusion of this little thing being quite shy around anyone.